phigirard/Dot_Analyzer_JAR/README.md

 16. Sterror in nm (with the Voronoi/Delaunay model)
 17. Order Parameter (with the Voronoi/Delaunay model)

-To open the file you can use a Text Edit Application or Excel (with File ▷ Import) as indicated in Fig. 13:
+To open the file you can use a spreadsheet software or Excel (with File ▷ Import) as indicated in Fig. 13:
 <p align="center">
 	<img src="./images/Fig13.png" width="900"
          alt="Import in Excel">